-See Section 7 for more details on configuring Endpoints.
+See Section 7 for more details on configuring classifiers.

-3.4 GUI & API
+3.4 GUI and CLI

 Most users will find the browser-based graphical user interface to be the most convenient way to configure and operate the Netropy network emulator.
-However, a RESTful API is also available for integration with test automation tools.
+However, a CLI is also available for integration with test automation tools.